jfhack/deepseek-ocr-ollama/README.md

 └── paper.md
 ```

-By default, the JSON response from the Deepseek OCR model is saved in the output directory.
+By default, the JSON response from the DeepSeek-OCR model is saved in the output directory.
 To disable JSON output, use the `-n` or `--no-json` argument.
 To experiment with a different **mode** without using additional calls, reuse an existing JSON response instead of the original input file

 ### Ollama's Environment Variables